by Gary Ireland- Head of Programs - Global. Rising Star Academy

 For more information and to learn more about how foreign players/students can play college in the USA contact Gary Ireland email@example.com

-Finding the right college fit depends on your playing ability and academic prowess and ambitions, as well as financial and geographic requirements such as proximity to home and school size among many other factors.
-Being offered a scholarship. being recruited to play on the squad, having your application tagged and being a walk-on are all very different scenarios.
+Finding the right college fit depends on your playing ability, academic prowess and ambitions, as well as financial and geographic requirements such as location, proximity to home and school size among many other factors.
+Being offered a scholarship; being recruited to play on the squad; having your application tagged; being a walk-on- are all very different scenarios.
 Some players want to start on a team Freshman year while others are willing to earn playing time.
 Some players want or need to get scholarship money while others can afford college.
 Some players seek the academic rigors of NESCAC and Ivy League programs while others may seek a less demanding environment.
 It means many things to many people.

-If you think about the numbers, the 'top' 20 soccer programs in the country are looking at 6-8 players per year they are scouting.
-Thats a total of 120-160 players, and 90% of these players have been committed to by age of 15/end of Sophomore year.
+The 'top' 20 soccer programs in the country are scouting/recruiting 6-8 players per year- approx 120-160 players, and 90% of these players have been signed to a college program by age of 15/end of Sophomore year.
 In reality, if a player has not been scouted or offered money, anywhere, by a top D1 program by age 16, its unlikely to happen at all.
 This all said, there are hundreds of D1 soccer programs and many of these are not better than D2 or D3/Nescac-type programs so there is still a possibility of finding scholarship money from a D1 program, so the term 'playing D1 soccer' means many things as does 'playing college soccer'.
 Its not unlike professional soccer.
-Professional in one country may mean recreational in another.
+Professional in one country and in another it may mean part time in another.

 Some factors out of the players control are:

 1) Programs/coaches needs. i.e a player who has ability and tools to compete day 1 or a player who they can and want to develop.

 2) Competition- who else is the player competing with to earn a spot.